The official blog of the Lung Institute.

 This attention-grabbing opening was a poignant reminder to those that might not realize how difficult it is to live each day with COPD.
 As the third leading cause of death in the United States, COPD is something that should be on everyone’s radar.
 Fortunately, the Lung Institute team is doing our best to raise awareness for COPD while informing sufferers that they do have treatment options that can improve quality of life.

 Dr. James St. Louis, chief medical officer, and Jimmy.
-St. Louis, chief executive officer, with the Lung Institute sat down with Ritchey and Wilder to discuss how stem cell therapies for COPD are offering lung disease sufferers an effective alternative to well-established treatment options.
+St. Louis, chief executive officer, with the Lung Institute sat down with Ritchey and Wilder to discuss how cellular therapies for COPD are offering lung disease sufferers an effective alternative to well-established treatment options.

-Dr. St. Louis goes over his background with stem cell therapy as well as explaining what conditions fall under the COPD umbrella—emphysema and chronic bronchitis, for those that didn’t know.
-Seguing off of this opening, Jimmy St. Louis proceeds to detail the Lung Institute’s stem cell therapy protocol for COPD, emphysema, chronic bronchitis and pulmonary fibrosis.
+Dr. St. Louis goes over his background with cellular therapy as well as explaining what conditions fall under the COPD umbrella—emphysema and chronic bronchitis, for those that didn’t know.
+Seguing off of this opening, Jimmy St. Louis proceeds to detail the Lung Institute’s cellular therapy protocol for COPD, emphysema, chronic bronchitis and pulmonary fibrosis.

 What is the Treatment Process Like?

 “If you’re a patient just imagine not being able to wake up in the morning and walk into the kitchen, check the mail or go on a walk with your spouse.
 This is what our patients are suffering from,” St. Louis said.
-“When they call us, they come in and we utilize an autologous process that uses their own stem cells, which makes it safe and effective for the patient.
-(There is) also a minimal chance of the stem cells being rejected because it’s the patients’ own cells.
+“When they call us, they come in and we utilize an autologous process that uses their own cells, which makes it safe and effective for the patient.
+(There is) also a minimal chance of the cells being rejected because it’s the patients’ own cells.
 We then process the cells, and re-inject them back into the patient through the use of an IV.
 The process takes about 3 days.
 The patients typically comment on how easy it was for them, and certainly a lot easier than they might have expected.”